Agonistic behaviour: Ritual display

 For animals, display is any behaviour modified by evolution that is used to convey information.
 Animals display particular signs, which recipients can use to infer something about the mental and physical state of the first animal.

 To avoid the heavy cost of fighting, animals have evolved sophisticated rituals, which they use to bluff their opponents into backing down or fleeing.
 The cost-benefit model of display makes three assumptions: (1) type of display varies depending on the cost; (2) the risk of the display increases as the effectiveness of display increases; and (3) the value of resource being disputed over determines the choice of display used.
 Animals have evolved to use their physical attributes as a display of ability.
 If contests can be resolved with ritual display, fighting is not needed.
 Display can be used to dispute for mates, territory, and food through symbolic gestures instead of battles to the death.
 If an animal can display without fighting that he is more physically fit than his opponent, he will have gained more than he would have if he had fought and in the process possibly been injured.

+Examples

-Example: Male grey catbird (Dumetella carolinensis)
+Male grey catbird (Dumetella carolinensis)

 Male grey catbirds fluff their feathers and spread their lower tails to defend their territory when threatened by another male.
 The bird that is capable of puffing up and appearing to be the biggest will win the territory.

-Example: Western gorilla (Gorilla gorilla)
+Western gorilla (Gorilla gorilla)

 Male western gorillas display a wide range of both vocal and gestural communications when threatened by an opponent.
-A silverback (alpha male) will start hooting, throwing, chest pounding, leg kicks, and sideways running when approached by another male.
+A silverback will start hooting, throwing, chest pounding, leg kicks, and sideways running when approached by another male.
 This is done to intimidate the opponent and show physical abilities without actually making any physical contact.

+Ring-tailed lemur

+Male ring-tailed lemurs have scent glands on their wrists, chests, and in the genital area.
+During encounters with rival males they may perform ritualized aggression by having a "stink fight".
+The males anoint their tails by rubbing the ends of their tails on the inside of their wrists and on their chests.
+They then arch their tails over their bodies and wave them at their opponent.
+The male toward which this is directed either responds with a display of his own, physical aggression, or flees.
+"Stink fights" can last from 10 minutes to one hour.

+Oscar cichlids

+Oscar cichlids (Astronotus ocellatus) are able to rapidly alter their colouration, a trait which facilitates ritualised territorial and combat behaviours amongst conspecifics.
+Individuals of another cichlid species, the blunthead cichlid (Tropheus moorii), defend their feeding territory with a display, quivering the tail and fins to intimidate, or an attack, darting at the intruder and chasing them away.
+Astatotilapia burtoni cichlids have similar displays of aggressive behaviour if they are territorial, which include threat displays and chasing.